iced-rs/book/src/architecture.md

 # Architecture
 Let's start from the basics!
 You are probably very familiar with graphical user interfaces already.
 You can find them on your phone, computer, and most interactive electronic devices.
-In fact, you are most likely reading this book using one!
+In fact, you are most likely reading this book using one.

 At their essence, graphical user interfaces are applications that __display__ some information graphically to a user.
 This user can then choose to __interact__ with the application—normally using some kind of device;